-- Integration of the slag heap into the landscape. - Elimination of waste dispersal in the immediate area. - Acceptable levels of mercury evaporation into the atmosphere.

-Leachate formation is almost zero, with no addition to nearby streams or groundwater.
+- Integration of the slag heap into the landscape. - Elimination of waste dispersal in the immediate area. - Acceptable levels of mercury evaporation into the atmosphere. - Leachate formation is almost zero, with no addition to nearby streams or groundwater.

-Quality control during the course of the works, along with the significant environmental aspects identified for the project, was undertaken according to the Environmental Monitoring Plan (EMP) designed for the reconditioning project.
+Content lectrological Center Sector Network Quality control during the course of the works, along with the significant environmental aspects identified for the project, was undertaken according to the Environmental Monitoring Plan (EMP) designed for the reconditioning project.

 Currently, the post-completion monitoring established in the EMP continues.
 To date, the most reliable result observed is the drop in mercury levels in the air, as can be seen in the figures below from the study of air emissions undertaken during and after the reconditioning works.
+In regard to water quality, although in some surface waters a notable improvement was observed, some more time is needed before more significant results are obtained.